-When you enter the preserve be on highway 41 this is where the fun begins.
-Not only is this roadway an experience in itself, it is the route to all places of interest in Big Cypress.
+When you enter the national preserve be on Highway 41, this is where the fun begins.
+Not only is this roadway an experience in itself, it is the route to all places of interest at Big Cypress.
 All along the scenic drive there are scenic pull-offs, designed to give you wildlife viewing opportunities.

 Depending on which direction you're coming from, you'll definitely want to get the latest information and recomendations at one of our visitor contact stations.
 Big Cypress National Preserve (from the east) is Oasis Visitor Center, Big Cypress Swamp Welcome Center (from the west).
 At these locations, you will be greeted by a National Park Ranger, who will welcome you and provide you with a map and other information about the national peserve.

 In addition to a few stops along the way, plan a stop at the visitor centers, bookstores, and interesting exhibits.
 Kirby Storter Boardwalk is a great place to spend some time and you will see hiking trailheads all along the scenic drive.

 If you want to visit virtually, get to know Big Cypress National Preserve by clicking on Nature & Science and History & Culture.
 Take a web trip to other National Park Service areas by visiting nps.gov and the Web Ranger site.

 The great white heron is very similar to the great white egret.
 However, look closely and you will see that the heron has yellow legs, while the egret has black legs.
 The great white heron is found only in south Florida in the United States.
 It can also be found on several caribbean islands.